-The m6A modification of cellular mRNAs is coordinately regulated by the writers, erasers, and readers to control the metabolism and processing of methylated RNA (8).
+The m6A modification of cellular mRNAs is coordinately regulated by the writers, erasers, and readers to control the metabolism and processing of methylated RNA (Fu et al., 2014).
 We found that HIV-1 RNA is m6A-methylated in infected cells, and that binding of YTHDF1–3 proteins to m6A-methylated HIV-1 RNA inhibits viral reverse transcription and gene expression.
 In contrast, partial knockdown of the m6A writers decreased HIV-1 Gag synthesis and viral release, while partial knockdown of FTO had the opposite effects, suggesting that m6A modification of HIV-1 RNA could enhance HIV-1 protein synthesis and viral release.
-Based on our results, we propose a working model suggesting that YTHDF proteins inhibit post-entry HIV-1 infection by blocking viral reverse transcription and mRNA expression, while the m6A modification of HIV-1 RNA can promote viral protein translation (Fig. 8).
+Based on our results, we propose a working model suggesting that YTHDF proteins inhibit post-entry HIV-1 infection by blocking viral reverse transcription and mRNA expression, while the m6A modification of HIV-1 RNA can promote viral protein translation (Figure 7).

 It is possible that YTHDF protein-mediated inhibition of HIV-1 infection can result from indirect effects on cellular RNA stability or gene expression, rather than direct inhibition of HIV-1 replication.
-We noticed a differential level of the effect on HIV-1 infection in different cell types by manipulating the individual YTHDF1-3 proteins.
-One possibility is that different levels of YTHDF proteins in overexpression or knockdown experiments using different cell types.
-It is also possible that the different effects are due to distinct cellular functions and mechanisms of YTHDF proteins (8).
-Recent studies indicated that YTHDF1 is responsible for translation promotion, and that YTHDF2 is responsible for mRNA decay, while the function YTHDF3 is unclear, but likely to aid in the temporal-spatial transport and delivery of mRNA (36-38).
-Furthermore, these three YTHDF proteins may have functional redundancy, and individual knockdown of one YTHDF protein may result in a modest effect because the other two could replace the function.
-A recent study suggests that the dynamic m6A methylation of cellular mRNA is a result of stress-induced nuclear localization and upregulation of YTHDF2 (16).
-It is conceivable that HIV-1 infection of cells may induce the changes of cellular localization and expression levels of YTHDF proteins.
+We noticed a differential level of the effect on HIV-1 infection in different cell types by manipulating the individual YTHDF1–3 proteins.
+It is possible that the different effects are due to distinct cellular functions and mechanisms of YTHDF proteins (Fu et al., 2014).
+Recent studies indicated that YTHDF1 is responsible for translation promotion, and that YTHDF2 is responsible for mRNA decay, while the function YTHDF3 is unclear, but likely to aid in the temporal-spatial transport and delivery of mRNA (Wang and He, 2014; Wang et al., 2014; Wang et al., 2015).
+Indeed, we observed a unique high peak within the rev gene of HIV-1 RNA bound by YTHDF1 (Figure 1C), while YTHDF1 and YTHDF2 appear to have similar inhibitory effects on HIV-1 infection.
+It is possible that YTHDF1 and YTHDF2 may interact with different host proteins that directly or indirectly affect HIV-1 replication and lead to similar effects on viral inhibition.
+Furthermore, these three YTHDF proteins may have functional redundancy, and individual knockdown of one YTHDF protein may result in a modest effect because the other two could compensate the function.
+A recent study suggests that the dynamic m6A modification of cellular mRNA is a result of stress-induced nuclear localization and upregulation of YTHDF2 (Zhou et al., 2015).
+It is conceivable that HIV-1 infection of cells may induce the changes of cellular localization and expression levels of YTHDF proteins, thereby affecting HIV-1 RNA replication and viral infection.

-Lichinchi et al. recently showed that m6A modification of a conserved adenosine (A7883) in the stem loop II region of HIV-1 Rev response element (RRE) RNA increased binding of HIV-1 Rev protein to the RRE and facilitated nuclear export of RNA, thereby enhancing HIV-1 replication (22).
+The mechanisms by which m6A modification of HIV-1 RNA regulates viral infection remain to be elucidated.
+Lichinchi et al. recently showed that m6A modification of a conserved adenosine (A7883) in the stem loop II region of HIV-1 Rev response element (RRE) RNA increased binding of HIV-1 Rev protein to the RRE and facilitated nuclear export of RNA, thereby enhancing HIV-1 replication (Lichinchi et al., 2016).
 However, other m6A sites in the HIV-1 genome (such as in the gag, pol, tat, and rev genes) might also be critical for viral replication.
-Future studies using targeted mutations of the identified m6A sites in HIV-1 genome may lead to a loss of the effects on HIV-1 infection by YTHDF1-3 knockdown or overexpression.
+Future studies using targeted mutations of the identified m6A sites in HIV-1 genome may lead to a loss of the effects on HIV-1 infection by YTHDF1–3 knockdown or overexpression.